bytebase/bytebase.com/content/blog/postgres-vs-mysql.md

 For most workloads, the performance between Postgres and MySQL are comparable with at most 30% variations.
 On the other hand, regardless of which database you choose, if your query misses an index, it could be 10x ~ 1000x degradation.

-Saying that, MySQL does have an edge over Postgres for super heavy workloads.
+Saying that, MySQL does have an edge over Postgres for extreme write-intensive workloads.
 You can read following articles for details:

 - [Why Uber Engineering Switched from Postgres to MySQL](https://www.uber.com/en-SG/blog/postgres-to-mysql-migration/)